Format Specifiers Guide¶

 Summary¶

-Format specifiers provide a powerful way to control boolean value presentation in your documents:
+Format specifiers provide a powerful way to control value presentation in your documents:

-- ✅ 7 built-in formatters (checkbox, yesno, checkmark, truefalse, onoff, enabled, active)
+:uppercase,:lowercase) - ✅ 7 built-in boolean formatters (checkbox, yesno, checkmark, truefalse, onoff, enabled, active)

 - ✅ Custom formatter registration